Ceftazidime/avibactam: Bacterial activity

 For many bacterial infections, it offers little or no advantage over ceftazidime monotherapy, due to the widespread expression of resistance mechanisms other than β-lactamase production.
 These include Haemophilus, Moraxella and Neisseria pathogens, and infections caused by Acinectobacter baumannii.

 The antibacterial spectrum of ceftazidime/avibactam includes nearly all Enterobacteriaceae, including ceftazidime-resistant strains.
 The activity of ceftazidime/avibactam against the important hospital pathogen Pseudomonas aeruginosa is variable, due to the potential presence of other resistance mechanisms in addition to β-lactamase production.
-Synergy was observed for avibactam with ceftazidime in the Burkholderia cepacia complex.
+Synergy was observed for avibactam with ceftazidime in Burkholderia infections.

 Adverse events

 When used to treat life-threatening infections, ceftazidime/avibactam is more likely than carbapenem antibiotics to cause serious adverse events, including worsening kidney function and gastrointestinal adverse effects.

 Mechanism of action

 Bacterial resistance to cephalosporins is often due to bacterial production of β-lactamase enzymes that deactivate these antibiotics.
 Avibactam inhibits some (but not all) bacterial β-lactamases.
 Also, some bacteria are resistant to cephalosporins by other mechanisms, and therefore avibactam doesn't work.
 Avibactam is not active against New Delhi metallo-β-lactamase 1 (NDM-1).
-Avibactam inhibits Klebsiella pneumoniae carbapenemases (KPCs), and AmpC-type β-lactamases, which are resistant to the other clinically-available β-lactamases, tazobactam and clavulanic acid.
+Avibactam inhibits Klebsiella pneumoniae carbapenemases (KPCs), and AmpC-type β-lactamases, which are resistant to the other clinically available β-lactamases, tazobactam and clavulanic acid.